MrZuberi/Lung-Cancer-Diagnostic-Tool/README.md

 ____________________

 ## 📊 Dataset
 The data is sourced from the Lung Cancer Dataset on Kaggle.
-It contains anonymized patient data, including demographics, medical history, and treatment details from various EU countries.
+It contains anonymized patient data, including demographics, medical history, and treatment details from various countries.
 The dataset has no missing values, providing a clean foundation for data analysis.

 ## ⚙️ Feature Engineering